-10 Receptionist Tips and Tricks: How to Train a Successful ReceptionistAugust 6th, 2018 by OCG
+10 Receptionist Tips and Tricks: How to Train a Successful ReceptionistAugust 6th, 2018 by Front Office Staff

 Many businesses don’t take the time to properly train their receptionist because they don’t want to spend the time or money.
 Often times, companies also don’t realize the significance of a well-trained receptionist.
 As a business’s first point of contact, a receptionist has the potential to close a deal by providing a great first impression or to lose the deal making a commonly-made mistake.
 Equip your company with the following receptionist tips and tricks to make sure all of your callers have a great first impression.